Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 4. Drag and drop the APK onto the emulator window to install

-:::info API 36 and API 35-16K Compatibility Notice Support for Android **API 36 is pending** due to memory alignment issues introduced with 16K page size adoption.
-Our low-level Rust-based garbled circuit evaluator and frame renderer currently rely on 4K alignment assumptions, leading to crashes under the new memory model.
+:::info API 36 and API 35-16K Compatibility Notice Support for Android **API 36 is pending** due to issues introduced with 16K page size adoption.
+Our low-level Rust-based garbled circuit evaluator and frame renderer currently working with 4K model, leading to crashes under the new memory model.
 A fix is in progress
 :::

 ---